CARDBOARD BOX GINGERBREAD HOUSE!

 HERE IS THE SECOND TREAT!

-A cat, a dog dressed in very important outfits.
+A cat, and a dog dressed in very important outfits.
 Could these be the characters that live in this house?

 Now let’s step out of the Gingerbread house and come back to real life.